 Parents have understood the importance of keeping an eye on teens’ social media activity for years.
 There are concerns about the platforms being used for online bullying and inappropriate sexual messaging, as well as used by adult predators to contact youths.
-With the arrival of COVID-19 and related restrictions — keeping kids out of school and extracurricular activities — new concerns have come up regarding social media also becoming a way to sell and purchase drugs.
+With the arrival of COVID-19 and related restrictions, new concerns have come up regarding social media also becoming a way to sell and purchase drugs.

 According to a report in the Journal of Substance Use Treatment, the COVID-19 pandemic has intensified the risk factors for adolescent substance use — which include early life stress, social isolation and boredom — during a time when kids are also experiencing natural physical, cognitive and social-emotional changes.

 At the same time, more kids have turned to social media as a means to connect with others when in-person connection has been challenging, if not impossible.
 But along with interacting with friends, some kids are communicating with people offering the opportunity to purchase drugs, many of which can be delivered directly to their homes.

 “The purchasing of illicit drugs via social media platforms is probably happening more because of the pandemic, but it’s not something that’s new,” says Dr. Kelsey Bradshaw, a clinical child psychologist with Sharp Mesa Vista Hospital.
 “Social media has become a way for young people to communicate with others.
 Naturally, these platforms have also become a way that they communicate their needs for substances, and people try to take advantage of that because they assume there’s more anonymity.”